pranshu20/Get-Set-Go-Engage-2022/README.md

 One stop application to book your flight ticket, Verify face and check-in at the airport by face recognition technology implemented using open-cv python which is safe and secured.

-Link to deployed app:

 See the video demo here:

 #### GetSetGo Features: